scirner22/figure-cli/README.md

 `$HOME/.config/fig` on linux and `$HOME/Library/Application Support/fig` on mac.
 The `figcli` config for the directory you are currently (ex. `~/code/app-identity`) is contained in `<OS specific config root>/fig/app-identity/` This default configuration is perfect for repos with a single application deployment.
-The default.toml can be copied to .fig/subproject1.toml to configure an application by name.
-When you want to reference something other than default in a `figcli` command, you must use the optional global parameter of `--config` or `-c`.
+The `default.toml` can be copied to `subproject1.toml` to configure an application by name.
+When you want to reference something other than default in a `figcli` command, you must use the optional global parameter of `--config` or `-c` (`-c subproject1`).
 Using multiples of this scheme with different names allows you to have any number of referenceable configurations.
+Note: Once running this you can edit the configuration file and fill in the correct values.

 ```
 figcli init